radi0sus/tau-calc/README.md

 # tau-calc
-A Python3 script that calculates the geometry indices τ<sub>4</sub>, τ<sub>5</sub> and *O* (octahedricity) of selected atoms from a crystallographic information file (CIF).
+A Python3 script that calculates the geometry indices τ<sub>4</sub>, τ<sub>5</sub>, *O* (octahedricity) and the CShM (Continuous Shape Measures) measure for an octahedron with a central atom, $S(O_h)$, of selected atoms from a crystallographic information file (CIF).
 The script saves you the tedious checking of the two largest angles and the calculation of the τ-values.
 It also calculates the octahedricity and can print or save XYZ coordinates of the central atom and its neighboring atoms.

 If you use the τ<sub>4</sub>, τ<sub>5</sub> or *O* index to describe the coordination geometry of your compounds, please cite one or more of the following articles: